kudlate1/HierarchicalMetric.jl/README.md

 - in the long run, we would like to learn that one of the dimensions is redundant
 - as a first step, we will learn the metric using triplet loss which should be good enough [1]

-TODO:
+TODO (add 'x' inside the brackets when done):
- [ ] write a basic description of the toy problem and corresponding code genertaing data [ ] adapt code from https://anonymous.4open.science/r/HTDExperiments/scripts/ContrastiveLearning.jl to run triplet loss on the toy data
+- [ ] write a basic description of the toy problem and corresponding code genertaing data
+- [ ] adapt code from https://anonymous.4open.science/r/HTDExperiments/scripts/ContrastiveLearning.jl to run triplet loss on the toy data